Management of chronic conditions

 - osteoporosis

 Chronic conditions can affect people of all ages.
-They become more common with increasing age.
+But they become more common with older age.

 How are chronic health conditions managed?